-Following research of Thomas (1802-1875) & Sophia Rabnett and exploration of Thomas (1777-1857) & Ann Durden in the 1990s, I met like-minded Tilbury souls online, namely John and Alan in England and David in Oregon.
-Alan, David and I decided to combine our family trees and the resulting Family Tree was compiled by Alan.
-My focus was generally Thomas & Sophia and much of the detail on the other children of Thomas & Ann was provided by Alan with additional input from Caroline Pasquali nee Tilbury.
-Thanks Alan and Caroline!
-Thanks also to many Thomas Tilbury descendants for providing details and exploratory paths.
-The initial information on the Edward (1842-1915) branch was provided by David of Oregon but David sadly passed away before we had a chance to work together on it.
+During research of Thomas (1802-1875) & Sophia Rabnett and exploration of Thomas (1777-1857) & Ann Durden in the 1990s, I met three Tilburys online: John and Alan in England and David in Oregon.
+My focus was primarily Thomas & Sophia; some of the details for the other children of Thomas & Ann were contributed by Alan, and many Thomas Tilbury descendants have provided details and exploratory paths.
+Many thanks to all.

 If you get lost:

 - the Site Map has the full names of descendants, their spouses and children.